ironsmile/euterpe/README.md

 * [go-sqlite3](https://github.com/mattn/go-sqlite3) - `go get github.com/mattn/go-sqlite3` would probably be enough.

-For the moment I do not plan to distribute it any other way.

 Install
 ======

 The safest route is installing [one of the releases](https://github.com/ironsmile/httpms/releases).

-If have an already built version (for example `https_1.1.0_linux.tar.gz`) it includes an `install` script which would install HTTPMS in `/usr/bin/httpms` and put all of its assets in `/etc/httpms`.
+If you have an already built version (for example `https_1.1.0_linux.tar.gz`) it includes an `install` script which would install HTTPMS in `/usr/bin/httpms`.
 You will have to uninstall any previously installed versions first.
 An `uninstall` script is provided as well.

 If installing from source running `go install` in the project root directory will compile `httpms` and move its binary in your `$GOPATH`.
 Releases from `v1.0.1` onward have their go dependencies vendored in.